 All applications and supporting materials are submitted online.
 When the Graduate School has received the completed online file, the Department of Psychology is notified for action.

 The Psychology Department is very aggressive at seeking out Graduate Assistantships for students entering the psychology graduate programs.
-As a result, for the last 5 years at least, 100% of the graduate students who are eligible through full acceptance into the program have been provided with an Assistantship.
 Every year the Graduate school also offers a limited number of in-state and out-of-state tuition reimbursements that are distributed based on GRE and undergraduate GPA scores.
 In the past few years, most of the out-of-state graduate students in the psychology department have received some sort of tuition reimbursement.
 Our students are also very competitive for scholarship funds available through the Graduate School.